Austin-Almighty/Chinese-idioms-with-AI/api.md

 4. Story Progression: Outcome must reflect the idiom.
 # Output Format (Hybrid)
 1. **Story Narrative**: Plain text story first.
+   - **CRITICAL**: Do NOT include introductory phrases like "Okay, let's start!" or "Round 1".
+   - **CRITICAL**: Jump STRAIGHT into the setting and conflict.
+   - Do not use JSON for this part.
 2. **Separator**: "---JSON---" on a new line.
 3. **Structured Data**: JSON object for options.

 2. User Message (Trigger) Provides the specific scenario details selected by the player.

 Setting: [Scenario Title] (e.g., 經典文學篇：賈府風雲)